SilkRose/Pony/stories/there/there.md

 # There

-She was there.
-She had to be.
+She will be there, she has to be.

 I laid in our bed, unwilling to open my eyes.
 It had been the same routine for weeks, an hour of pretending that if I kept my eyes closed long enough, that she would be there when I opened them.
 That she would still be… I bite back another sob, unable to handle another bout of tears.